 And, finally, there’s an old-school practice that we should stop—giving the new hires grunt work.
 Historically, we give our new hires trivial and easy work until they really prove themselves.
 But if we want them to feel a sense of ownership early on, we should also sprinkle in the nontrivial and complicated work as well.
 There’s a lot to learn there.

-Many other ideas and revelations exist in Google’s SRE book.
+Many other ideas and revelations exist in Google’s Site Reliability Engineering book.

 Practice and Role-Play Your Way to Success

 The ideas behind programming katas and deliberate practice aren’t new.
 However, Site Reliability Engineering culture brings a new life to them through various practices.
 For example, we’ve talked a bit about having blameless postmortems.
 Taking that a step further, we can also create repeatable exercises from past incidents.
 Here, we can gather a small group to discuss failures and incidents from the past and role-play what actions the group wants to take to identify and resolve the issue.
 A site reliability engineer that was involved in the original incident can facilitate and let the group know if they’re headed in the right direction.

 Another great custom involves practice fire drills.
 Similar to fire drills at work or school, the team practices what would occur during a real outage or incident by walking through and debugging issues.
 Using principles from chaos engineering, we can make sure our teams are ready to stop, drop, and roll our way to reliability.

 Interruptions are a part of life for the Site Reliability Engineer.
 So what can we do to fix this?
 Frankly, not much.